Cray-HPE/docs-csm/operations/network/management_network/validate_shcd.md

 # Validate the SHCD

-Use the CSM Automated Network Utility (CANU) to validate the SHCD.
-SHCD validation is required to ensure Plan-of-Record network configurations are generated.
-This is an iterative process to create a model of the entire network topology connection-by-connection.
+Use the [CSM Automatic Network Utility (CANU)](../../../glossary.md#csm-automatic-network-utility-canu) to validate the [Shasta Cabling Diagram (SHCD)](../../../glossary.md#shasta-cabling-diagram-shcd).
+SHCD validation is required to ensure that Plan of Record (PoR) network configurations are generated.
+This is an iterative process to create a model of the entire network topology connection by connection.

 ## Topics